-The two current vaccines, Pfizer and Moderna, use messenger RNA or mRNA, to trigger the immune system to produce protective antibodies against the coronavirus.
+The Pfizer and Moderna vaccines use messenger RNA or mRNA, to trigger the immune system to produce protective antibodies and memory cells against the coronavirus.
 These are the first vaccines to use mRNA.
 It is important to note that neither of these vaccines uses the coronavirus, itself, and neither can cause COVID-19.

 - messenger ribonucleic acid (mRNA) – the main, active ingredient that elicits an immune response and the production of antibodies